8moustapha8/Form-validation-library/README.md

 It's time to repopulate the form field with the submitted data.
 WBB Form Validation offer one function that permit you to do this.

-The one you will use most commonly is:
+The one you will use is:

 `$WBB->WBB_getValue ( 'form1_element1', TRUE )`